Bansil25/Bansil25/README.md

 # Hi there! 👋 I'm Bansil Patel

-🎓 **Completed graduation from Parul University in India in the field of computer science and engineering**
+🎓 **Completed graduation from Parul University in India in the field of computer science and engineering.**

-🎓 **Currently pursuing a PG diploma in AI and ML in Lambton College**
+🎓 **Currently pursuing a PG diploma in AI and ML at Lambton College.**
 💻 **Aspiring AI/ML Engineer**
 🌟 **Passionate about building intelligent systems to solve real-world problems.**